 World Science Forum

-Inspired by the success of the World Conference on Science organized by UNESCO and the International Council for Science in 1999, the Hungarian Academy of Sciences offered to host a series of follow-up conferences under the name of the World Science Forum in 2003.
-From 2003 to 2011, the event was held in the capital of Hungary.
-As of 2013, every second session will be hosted by a country other than Hungary.
-In 2013, the World Science Forum was hosted by Brazil, In 2017, it is being hosted by the Hashemite Kingdom of Jordan.
+From 2003 to 2011, the World Science Forum was held in the capital of Hungary.
+As of 2013, it was agreed that every second session will be hosted by a country other than Hungary.
+In 2013, the World Science Forum was hosted by Brazil.
+In 2017, it is being hosted by the Hashemite Kingdom of Jordan.